electron/electron/docs/tutorial/installation.md

 On environments that have been using older versions of Electron, you might find the cache also in `~/.electron`.

-You can also override the local cache location by providing a `ELECTRON_CACHE` environment variable.
+You can also override the local cache location by providing a `electron_config_cache` environment variable.

 The cache contains the version's official zip file as well as a checksum, stored as